valentjn/vscode-ltex/pages/docs/installation-how-to-use.md

 - 64-bit operating system
 - [VS Code 1.39 or newer](https://code.visualstudio.com/)
+- Optional:
-- [LaTeX Workshop Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) (if you want to check LaTeX documents)
+  - If you want to check LaTeX documents: [LaTeX Workshop Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)

 ## How to Use